 One of the biggest triggers of an IBS flare-up?
 Food.
-While you shouldn’t have to eliminate certain foods from your diet completely (unless you’re allergic or have an intolerance), limiting some of these irritating varieties could help keep your condition under control and get your social calendar back on track.
+While you shouldn’t have to eliminate entire food groups from your diet (unless you have an allergy or intolerance), limiting some of these irritating types of food could help you manage your condition and get your social calendar back on track.

 1. Insoluble fiber

 There are two types of fiber: soluble and insoluble.

 Insoluble fiber passes right through your body unchanged.
 It adds bulk to your stool and usually helps prevent constipation.
 So, if you have IBS with constipation, eating foods rich in insoluble fiber may be helpful.
 But IBS is different for everyone, so it’s important to know which high fiber foods improve or worsen your symptoms.

 Soluble fiber, on the other hand, will be your BFF (best fiber friend) — especially if you’re dealing with the C or D (constipation or diarrhea).